 The new sections of fence are of a more secure standard utilising a concrete base and new welded mesh fencing.
 Wherever possible there will is a 3-metre gap on either side of the new fence to afford vehicle access for future maintenance.
 Pictured here are sections of security fence already replaced on the west side of the apron near the cargo centre.
 When these works are complete our airfield will be compliant with the revised Department for Transport Airport Security guidelines.

-Over the summer months our programme will include:
+Over the winter months our programme will include: